chaim-zax/gq-gmc-control/README.md

 # gq-gmc-control

 Control tool  for the GQ GMC  Geiger Counters.
-This tool  provides a convenient command line user interface to most of the device features (which are accessible by  USB).
+This tool  provides a convenient cross platform (Linux,  Windows & OS X)  command line user interface  to most of the  device features  (which are  accessible  by USB).
 Currently the  GMC-280, GMC-300, GMC-320 and GMC-500 models are supported.

 The    implementation     of    the     tool    is    based     on    GQ-RFC1201 (http://www.gqelectronicsllc.com/download/GQ-RFC1201.txt), and testing done on a